WeiLab-Biology/DeepProSite/README.md

 transformers 4.15.0

 # Install and set up DeepProSite
 **1.** Clone this repository by `git clonehttps://github.com/WeiLab-Biology/DeepProSite.git` or download the code in ZIP archive.
-The latest version of the code is `DeepProSite-main`.
+The latest version is `DeepProSite-main`.

 **2.** Download the [ESMFold](https://github.com/facebookresearch/esm) model and install according to the official tutorials：
 ```